-- (1) The ranges of values shown in the above table represent the highest and lowest levels used in the valuation of the Group's Level 3 financial instruments as March 31, 2021.
+(1) There is a range of values that represent the highest and lowest levels used in the valuation of the Group's Level 3 financial instruments as March 31, 2022.
 The ranges of values used are reflective of the underlying characteristics of these Level 3 financial instruments based on the market conditions at the balance sheet date.
-However, these ranges of values may not represent the uncertainty in fair value measurements of the Group's Level 3 financial instruments - (2) Weighted average has been calculated by weighting inputs by the relative fair value.
+However, these ranges of values may not represent the uncertainty in fair value measurements of the Group's Level 3 financial instruments